Blue Lagoon fact sheet

 Colder lagoon

-Steam Cave
+Steam cave

 Take shelter in an earthen chamber and feel the stimulating sensations of geothermal steam heat.

-Mask Bar
+Mask bar

 Quench your thirst without leaving the water.
 Choose from a selection of smoothies, juices, soft drinks, beer, and wine.